Fernans96/techio_javascript_contribution/markdowns/welcome.md

-## In this course, we will present to you 3 useful and cool libraries in javascript.
+## In this course, there will be 3 useful and cool JavaScript libraries presented to you.

--  **Babel.js**: A javascript-to-javascript compiler to use the most recent JavaScript syntax and compile to older syntax for backward compatibility.
+-  **Babel.js**: A JavaScript-to-JavaScript compiler to use the most recent JavaScript syntax and compile it to older syntax for backward compatibility.

 -  **Mocha.js**: A JavaScript unit test framework.

--  **Chart.js**: A frontend library to easily create charts and graphs.
+-  **Chart.js**: A front-end library used to easily create charts and graphs.

 ## Have fun!